MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-08-21-my-single-tiny-todo-file.md

 Notice how the bullet points have nothing to do with each other.

-When the file contains more than ~10 bullet points, I get the strong urge to resolve and remove old bullet points.
+When the file contains more than ~10 bullet points, I get the strong urge to resolve and remove bullet points.

 My file currently contains 22 of these bullet points, so I am focused on resolving bullet points right now.